-- Relying parties must verify the certificate validity using the CRL or OCSP inquiry service. - 2.
-GTLSCA provides the OCSP service, and the OCSP responder operated by GTLSCA supports the HTTP-based POST and GET methods, as described in RFC 6960 and RFC 5019. - 3.
-The updating frequency of OCSP is at least one update every one hours.
-The minimum effective period of OCSP response is 8 hours and the maximum is 16 hours.
+- Relying parties must verify the certificate validity using the CRL or OCSP inquiry service. - GTLSCA provides the OCSP service, and the OCSP responder operated by GTLSCA supports the HTTP-based POST and GET methods, as described in RFC 6960 and RFC 5019. - 3.
+GTLSCA updates the OCSP responses prior to one-half of the validity period, and the validity period of the OCSP responses is greater than or equal to 8 hours and less than 16 hours.